cometbft/cometbft/docs/references/config/config.toml.md

 Monikers do not need to be unique.
 They are for local administrator use and troubleshooting.

-Nodes on the peer-to-peer network are identified by `nodeID@IP:port` as discussed in the [node_key.json](node_key.json.md) section.
+Nodes on the peer-to-peer network are identified by `nodeID@host:port` as discussed in the [node_key.json](node_key.json.md) section.

 ### db_backend